shhyou/bain-cs111-web-fork/pages/_assignments/tutorials/adv_tutorial_6/adv_tutorial_6.md

 This one’s new!
 It finds the existing `binding` for `variable-name` in the `dictionary` and changes its associated value to `new-value`.
 If there is no `binding` for `variable-name`, it should generate an error.
 You’ll need a new procedure for this: `(set-binding-value! binding new-value)`.

-This is created automatically by `define-struct`.
+This is <a href="https://docs.racket-lang.org/htdp-langs/advanced.html#%28form._%28%28lib._lang%2Fhtdp-advanced..rkt%29._define-struct%29%29">created automatically</a> by `define-struct`.
 It changes the value of the “value” field of an existing `binding` object to the specified value.
 If you’re a Java or Python programmer, think of it as doing:

 ```java
 binding.value = new-value;